People

 Miquelon-Langlade Beach Ridges Julie Billy (left) and Chris Hein (right) collecting GPR across the Miquelon-Langlade beach-ridge plain in September 2012.
 Photo © Thibaut Vergoz / CNRS Images (thibaut.vergoz@gmail.com).

-Hein WM Photo Christopher Hein is an associate professor in the VIMS Department of Physical Sciences.
+Hein WM Photo Christopher Hein is an associate professor and Director of Undergraduate Programs at VIMS.
 He received a B.S. from the Cornell University in 2003 and Ph.D. from Boston University in 2012.
 Chris works on aspects of coastal change ranging from the impacts of sea-level rise and past climate changes, to beach and dune management.
 He applies the tools of sedimentology and organic chemistry to investigate the link between sediment-supply driven coastal evolution and past climatic variability in coastal settings including barrier islands, marshes, beach- and foredune ridge systems, and coastal dunes, with a goal of using this link to forecast future responses to regionally-specific climate changes.
-He also serves as the co-director for the VIMS - William & Mary Undergraduate Program in Marine Science.

 Cahoon Field Photo